awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + Amazon Simple Email Service (Amazon SES)
 + AWS Elastic Beanstalk

 The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.
 It’s a secure web application that requires a user to log into the application.
-For more information,  see [Spring Boot - Securing Web Applications](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm) .
+For more information,  see [Spring Boot - Securing Web Applications](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).

+**Topics**

++ Create an IntelliJ project named AWSItemTracker.
++ Add the Spring POM dependencies to your project.
++ Setup the Java packages in your project.
++ Create the Java logic for a secure web application.
++ Create the main controller class.
++ Create the WorkItem class.
++ Create the JDBC Classes.
++ Create the Service classes.
++ Create the HTML files.
++ Create a Script file that performs AJAX requests.
++ Create a JAR file for the AWS Tracker application.
++ Setup the RDS instance.
++ Deploy the application to the AWS Elastic Beanstalk.

+### Introduction
 This application uses a model that is based on a work item and contains these attributes:

 + **date**: the start date of the item